What is Power over Ethernet?

 Fast and Simple Deployment

-PoE deployments are quick and easy, especially when leveraging network infrastructure that is already in the building.
+Deployments using Power over Ethernet technology are quick and easy, especially when leveraging network infrastructure that is already in the building.
 Simply install the PoE switch in the MDF closet, connect to the new or existing network cabling, and connect the device at the endpoint location.

 Improved LAN Design

-Organizations have the freedom to establish/maintain a physically separate PoE network, or centrally converge to the core network using a single wire in a highly secure and controlled manner.
+Organizations have the freedom to establish/maintain a physically separate Power over Ethernet network, or centrally converge to the core network using a single wire in a highly secure and controlled manner.
 This applies to both Cloud and on-premise solutions and significantly improves network security and performance.
 Quality of service is enhanced while ongoing network management is simplified as IT teams continue to manage the core business network while voice/security teams can handle these separate networks.

 Additionally, as core business applications and data terminals (employee computers, Wi-Fi access points) continually require more and more bandwidth, network equipment will generally evolve every 3 to 5 years.
 By physically segmenting your PoE network, you can make changes to your core business network without impacting or disrupting your communication, security, and other systems.